Visiting International Pilots

 It is preferable for this to be organised before arriving in Australia.

-The VPM enables you to fly in Australia on your overseas qualification for the period of the membership.
+The VPM enables you to fly in Australia on your overseas qualification for the period of the membership and your short term visit.

-Tandem operations carried out by visiting pilot members are strictly prohibited, unless you have undergone a Tandem Flight Check with an SAFA Chief Flight Instructor (CFI) and had approval of an application from the SAFA Operations Manager.
+Tandem or Passenger Carrying operations carried out by Visiting Pilot Members are strictly prohibited, unless you have undergone a Tandem or Passenger Carrying Flight Check with an SAFA Chief Flight Instructor (CFI) and have applied to, and received approval from the SAFA Operations Manager.

-After receiving such approval, you may perform tandem operations, however, instructional or commercial tandem operations are strictly prohibited.
+After receiving such approval, you may perform tandem or passenger carrying operations, however, instructional or commercial tandem operations or receiving payments for them are strictly prohibited.

 YOU CANNOT PERFORM TANDEMS FOR FINANCIAL OR MATERIAL REWARD.

 YOU CANNOT INSTRUCT OR PERFORM INSTRUCTIONAL TANDEM OPERATIONS.

-The following SAFA Visiting Pilot Memberships are available for overseas pilots who hold a current license from their home country organisation:
+The costs for SAFA Visiting Pilot Memberships are available for overseas pilots who hold a current license from their home country organisation, is shown in the website, under the ‘Membership Fees’ tab.

 This form of membership is only renewable once in any 12 month period, from the date of the initial application.